-My SD Card does not work or cannot be read
+Why is my SD Card not working or cannot be read?

 Test the SD card

-If the SD card works with your device (e.g., can see pictures on the camera) but does not work with your computer, it is safe to assume the computer card reader has problems.
+If the SD card works with your device (e.g., can see pictures on the camera) but doesn't work with your computer, it's safe to assume the computer card reader has problems.
 A temporary workaround would be to connect the camera, phone, or another device to the computer using a USB cable with the SD card in the device.
 Once connected, you can transfer the data from the device to the computer without using the SD card in your computer.
 Skip to checking the USB adapters to start troubleshooting and finding a more permanent solution.

-If the SD card does not work with your device (e.g., camera) and does not work with a computer or other card reader, the SD card may be bad.
-Skip to check Write-Protection to start troubleshooting SD card related issues.
+If the SD card does not work with your device (e.g., camera) and isn't recognized by your computer, the SD card may be bad.
+Skip to check write-protection to start troubleshooting SD card related issues.

 Some laptop computers and desktop computers have a built-in memory card reader.
-It is possible the memory card reader is not working properly and not able to read the memory card.
+The memory card reader may not be working properly and causing it to not read the memory card.

-If you have access to another memory card, insert it into the memory card reader in your computer to see if it can be read.
+If you have access to another memory card, insert it into the computer reader to see if it can be read.
 If it can be read, your memory card is bad and likely needs to be replaced.
 If the other memory card is also not readable by the built-in memory card reader, it is a string possibility the memory card reader is not working.
 You would need to have an authorized service center look at and repair or replace the memory card reader in your computer.
 You can also try using an external USB memory card reader instead.

 Use back USB ports

-If you have a computer with front and back USB ports and the reader is connected to the front ports, try connecting the reader to the back USB ports.
+If you have a computer with front and back USB ports and the reader connects to the front ports, try using the back USB ports.

 Disconnect and reconnect USB cable